 It also goes without saying to ensure you’re protected should you have the misfortune of getting into a collision, so be sure to get some car insurance quotes before driving off into the Mexican sunset.

 4) Drive with caution when renting a car in Mexico

 Once you get off the main highways, expect the unexpected.
-From tarantulas camped out in the median to navigating dusty, gravel roads to a cenote and sudden summer storms that render your windshield wipers useless, driving around Mexico can be quite the adventure.
+From tarantulas camped out in the median to navigating dusty, gravel roads to a cenote and sudden summer storms that render your windshield wipers useless, driving in Mexico can be quite the adventure.
 If budget allows, renting a more rugged vehicle such as a Jeep can be a big help—especially when driving around gaping potholes or over the massive speed bumps that are popular in small towns.

 5) Get road trip ready